top of page

 Process

-Among the changes I made to the exhibit was to modify the interface object from flat puzzle-like pieces to interconnecting blocks.
+Other changes I made included replacing the interface object from flat, puzzle-like pieces to interlocking blocks.

-Compared to the original design, blocks were more inviting for the visitors to use - encouraging them approach and explore the exhibit.
+Compared to the original design, the blocks were more inviting for visitors, encouraging them to approach and explore the exhibit.
+It also eliminated the issue with the "Repeat" command by incorporating the number of times an action repeated into the block.

 Implementation